r3d-shadow/k6-prometheus-grafana-loki/README.md

-# k6 Prometheus Grafana Loki
+# k6 Load Testing with Prometheus, Grafana, and Loki Integration

-This Docker Compose configuration sets up a scalable environment for load testing using [k6](https://k6.io/) with Prometheus, Grafana, and Loki for monitoring and visualization.
+This repository provides a setup for performance testing using k6, with monitoring and observability powered by Prometheus, Grafana, and Loki.

 ## Overview